 How does an air conditioner work?

 For most people, air conditioner just throws cool air at the temperature one sets it at.
 But does it really work that way?
 In fact air conditioner during cooling process, takes the indoor air, cools it by passing it through evaporator coil and throws it back in the room.
 It is quite opposite to how our good old air coolers used to work.
 Air coolers used to take outside air, cool it with water and throw it in.
-But air conditioners just work on internal air.
+But air conditioners just work on recirculating the internal air with cooling it to the set temperature of comfort.

 How does the thermostat work?